timmy-schmid/MovieWebApp/README.md

     2. Podcast Episode Metadata such as Artworks, Descriptions, Genres
 1. Write the SQL to ensure the proper insert of a new Song, including valid artist checks and appropriate MetaData inserts.
 You may need to complete the function addSong() in the schema.sql file and reload the schema.sql file (or just run just that create statement)
 1. Write SQL for getting all relevant details for searching through all movies by title
+1. When a user clicks on a single genre, they should see all appropriate items that are associated with that genre (Movies and TV Shows for 'film genre'; Songs for 'song genre'; and Podcasts for 'podcast genre').
+Each item listed should include the following:

+    1. Item ID
-1. <Placeholder>
+    1. Item Title
+    1. Item Type (Movie / Tv Show / Song / Podcast)

 #### Data handling tasks

-Your second task set is to complete the data handling for the last 4 SQL tasks from above.
+Your second task set is to complete the data handling for the last 5 SQL tasks from above.

 You must complete the following functions in ’routes.py’: